ka1amita/project/docs/ci-cd-pipeline.md

 ## Documentation

+### CircleCI pipeline configuration

-### Triggering CircleCI pipeline (Explaining the workflow configuration)
+#### Triggering CircleCI pipeline

-The CircleCI pipeline triggers by one of the following ways:
+The CircleCI pipeline are triggered by one of the following events:

 + Triggering it manually using the CircleCI web application.
 + Opening a [^pull request] using GitHub.